Occupiers' liability - Occupiers' Liability Act 1984 (non-visitors/trespassers)

 1. The occupier is aware of the danger or has reasonable grounds to believe it exists.

-2. The occupier knows or has reasonable grounds to believe that the trespasser is or may come into the vicinity of the danger.
+2. The occupier knows or has reasonable grounds to believe that a trespasser is in the vicinity of the danger or may come into the vicinity.

 3. The risk is one against which, in all the circumstances, the occupier may reasonably be expected to offer some protection.